arjungupta72/RISC-V_Tapeout_Pilot/README.md

 ### 🌟 Key Learnings from Week 0
 - Installed and verified **open-source EDA tools**.
 - Set up **Docker + OpenLane**.
-- Learned about the chip design pipeline from **modeling to tapeout**.
+- Learned about the chip design process from **modeling to tapeout**.

 ---

 ## 🙏 Acknowledgment
 I am thankful to the entire VSD Team and the program partners for this incredible learning opportunity.
+Looking forward to the next few weeks of learning.
 ---